cartman1978/Super-Mario/README.md

 | -------

 Ensure the user3 is able to:
-* Read content about videogame franchises.
+* Read content about videogames franchises.
-* Find information about merchandising and being riderect to an online reseller of Super Mario Brand.
+* Find information about merchandising and being rederect to an online reseller of Super Mario Brand.
 * Able to clink on a button and being redirect to some cool web blog/ page or articles that talking about funny memes or cool animation.
 ___

-* As a user what I'm looking for is an attractive webiste where I can spend time and reading interesting information about retro videogames.
+* As a user what I'm looking for is an attractive website where I can spend time and reading interesting information about retro videogame.
 * I want to find information about Nintendo 8 bit and the raise of the 8 bit era.
 * As a user I want to know more about Super Mario Bros, when was created and the evolution of the character.
 * I want to be able to contact the site owner for more details and information about this game.